facebook pixel

 By understanding and effectively leveraging the Net Promoter Score, businesses can gain valuable insights into customer loyalty, benchmark their performance against industry standards, and implement targeted strategies to foster customer advocacy and drive sustainable growth.

-What is Net Promoter Score (NPS)
+What is Net Promoter Score (NPS)?

-The Net Promoter Score (NPS) is a widely used market research metric that measures customer loyalty and satisfaction towards a company’s brand, products, or services.
+The Net Promoter Score (NPS) is a widely used market research metric that measures customer loyalty and satisfaction toward a company’s brand, products, or services.
 It is based on a simple, straightforward question: “How likely are you to recommend our company/product/service to a friend or colleague?”

 Customers respond to this question on a 0 to 10 rating scale.
 Based on their rating, customers are categorized into three groups: